 Writing a Business Proposal for your Salon

-You love doing hair so much that you want to open up your own salon?
+You love doing working with people so much that you want to open up your own salon?
 Awesome!
 One of your first tasks is to come up with a business proposal.

 Without a business proposal, you’ll have a lot of trouble trying to find a bank and/or investors that will take you seriously.